24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 Guimarães is a city in the north of Portugal, known as the birthplace of the country.
 It was the first Capital of Portugal and where D. Afonso Henriques (Portugal’s first King) won the battle of S. Mamede against his mother, ensuring the independence of Portugal from Castilla.
 Thus, it is a crucial city in the History of Portugal.

-Nevertheless, the biggest reason to visit Guimaraes lies in its extraordinarily well preserved old town, a UNESCO world heritage site, since 2001.
-The historic city center is filled with beautiful squares, cobbled streets, quaint alleys, and churches.
+Nevertheless, the biggest reason to visit Guimaraes is its extraordinarily well-preserved old town, which has been a UNESCO World Heritage Site since 2001.
+The historic city center has beautiful squares, cobbled streets, quaint alleys, and churches.

 City Hall of Guimarães is housed inside a former 16th century Baroque convent of Santa Maria.

 Guimarães is close to Porto (the second biggest city in Portugal), which you can quickly reach by train or bus.
-The city is also close to Braga, and Viana do Castelo.
-You can also easily visit Guimarães as a day trip from Porto, by train or bus.
+The city is also close to Braga and Viana do Castelo.
+You can also easily visit Guimarães on a day trip from Porto by train or bus.

-The city is enjoyable in any season of the year, but we suggest visiting in Summer when it’s warmer and rains less.
-In winter it tends to rain much more.
+The city is enjoyable in any season, but we suggest visiting in Summer when it’s warmer and rains less.
+In winter, it tends to rain much more.
 There are plenty of good hotels to spend the night in, like Hotel da Oliveira and Stay Hotel Guimaraes Centro.

 By Alice from Adventures of Alice

-Located right bank of the Arade River just before it reaches the ocean, Portimão is a typical Portuguese market city, with tranquil squares, stunning beaches nearby, delicious restaurants, and great shopping opportunities for both tourists and locals.
+Located on the right bank of the Arade River just before it reaches the ocean, Portimão is a typical Portuguese market city.
+It has tranquil squares, stunning beaches nearby, delicious restaurants, and great shopping opportunities for both tourists and locals.

 A few of the best things to do in Portimão include taking a visit to the 17th-century church Igreja do Colégio, the Museu de Portimão if you fancy a dip into the city’s history, going for a stroll along the Ribeirinha as it follows the old docks to the Praca de Bivar and exploring the Megalithic Monuments of Alcalar, which you can see with a combined ticket from the museum.